 Taking the plunge to invest in a real set of cookware, (i.e., something a step or three above that cheap IKEA set), can be a serious project, especially if you’re an over-thinker like me.

-While building my wedding registry, I encountered endless choices: stainless steel, nonstick, teflon, ceramic, and plenty of others, whether frying pans, cooking pots, baking sheets and more.
+While building my wedding registry, I encountered endless choices: stainless steel, nonstick, Teflon, ceramic, and plenty of others, whether frying pans, cooking pots, baking sheets, or some other piece of cookware.

 Cast iron cookware is extremely popular both with professional chefs and home cooks.
 In particular, people appreciate the material’s remarkable durability.